MNeverOff/stripe-link-file-delivery/README.md

 ## In-depth guide

-You can read a detailed guide on setting this up in [my blog.](neveroff.dev/blog/stripe-payment-link-file-download-with-email/) (under construction).
+You can read a detailed guide on setting this up in [my blog](https://neveroff.dev/blog/stripe-payment-link-file-download-with-email/).

 ## Getting started without the guide